|Tried and true “games” that get kids cleaning!|

 1) Color Game

-This is by far my kids’ favorite clean-up game and they ask to play it often.
+This is by far my kids’ favorite of the clean up games, and they ask to play it often.
 However, it can get a bit rowdy especially when my oldest (8) plays with us so we don’t play it all the time.

 2) Race the Clock or Mommy